Lee Sang-hyeok (footballer)

-Lee Sang-hyeok (Korean: 이상혁; born 19 January 2000) is a South Korean footballer who plays as a winger for Spanish club FC Cartagena.
+Lee Sang-hyeok (Korean: 이상혁; born 19 January 2000) is a South Korean footballer who plays as a winger.

 Club career

 A Daegu FC youth graduate, Lee only made his senior debut with FK Pardubice in the Fortuna národní liga, in 2019.
 He was also a part of the squad which won promotion to Fortuna liga in 2020, but was mainly used as a substitute.

 On 1 September 2022, Lee signed a one-year contract with FC Cartagena in Spain.